 Many of them lie beside great hiking and cycling trails, or popular tourist hot-spots – like lakes or medieval German towns.

-As well as water-based activities, this site is perfectly situated for hiking enthusiasts, with many long-distance trails passing nearby.
+With 400m of private shoreline, this campsite is perfect for any water-based activities.
+But this site is perfectly situated for hiking enthusiasts too as many long-distance trails pass nearby.

 This campsite is set in lush green surroundings and has several walking trails leading off around it – many that have existed for hundreds of years.
 We know that, because signposts from that time still exist on those very walks!